-Combined Ed.D. and Tier II Program
+Transfer of Tier II Courses to Ed.D.
+Program

-Students who have completed some or all of their Tier II (Professional Administrative Services Credential) through regionally accredited university course work prior to beginning the Ed.D. program may petition to transfer up to 12 units of academic work toward the doctoral degree.
+Students who have completed some or all of their Tier II Professional Administrative Services Credential through regionally accredited university coursework prior to beginning the Ed.D. program may petition to transfer up to 12 units of academic work toward the doctoral degree.
 Supervised field experience and induction units are not accepted toward the Ed.D. degree.
 Transfer courses must have been earned with a grade of B or better within the preceding 10 years.
 In some cases, experienced educational leaders may petition for an extension of the 10-year limit, with justification on a course-by-course basis.
 Acceptance of such transfer units reduces the number of units required for the Ed.D. at Azusa Pacific University.